-- The school will issue CoE/s for the courses accepted. - If accommodation is to be arranged through the school's Homestay Program, the school will issue a CAAW. - If a distant relative or close family friend has been nominated by the student's family to provide accommodation and welfare, then that arrangement must be approved by the school.
+The school will issue CoE/s for the courses accepted.

+If accommodation is to be arranged through the school's Homestay Program, the school will issue a CAAW.

 The arrangement will be monitored under the school's Homestay Program, and must comply with the strict laws relating to the protection of children including screening by the Queensland Government.